jouderianjr/awlert/README.md

 ### Help this project

 If you have some problem or want to suggest more features, please, create an issue for report.
-You would like to help us? fork then pull refresh!!!
+You would like to help us? fork it and send an pull request!!!

 If you want contact me: